 Charitable grants if your PIP award has increased

-You may also qualify for charitable help and grants to help with the extra costs of your illness or disability.
+You might also qualify for charitable help and grants to help with the extra costs of your illness or disability.

 Making the most of your new income

-There’s no doubt that the extra money will be helpful to you and now is a very good time to look at the rest of your finances to see if you are making the most of the income you have.
+Now is a very good time to look at the rest of your finances to make sure you’re making the most of the income you have.

-- If you have a car, you may be able to cut your fuel and maintenance costs.
+- If you have a car, you might be able to cut your fuel and maintenance costs.
 Or if you use buses and trains a lot, there are ways to save here too.
-Read Cut down on car and travel costs
+Read Cut down on car and travel costs.

-Once you’ve looked at your household spending, you may be able to put a little bit away if you don’t already have savings.
+Once you’ve looked at your household spending, you might be able to put a little bit away if you don’t already have savings.

 Saving just two or three pounds a week can make a difference and help you cope with unexpected expenses or to plan for big events, like birthdays or Christmas.